 3.2 Wasp virus pathogen presence

 Three viruses in the Dicistroviridae family were observed: the Acute bee paralysis virus (ABPV), the Kashmir bee virus (KBV), and the Israeli acute paralysis virus (IAPV).
 ABPV presence in V. germanica was confirmed only in the United Kingdom (n = 5/16).
 Percentage cover of sequences was 100% with identity of 96-99%.
 The phylogenetic analysis demonstrated that the ABPV sequences from the United Kingdom were more closely related to each other than to global sequences from GenBank (Fig. 5).
 Our sampling revealed that each of the five positive samples of ABPV were distinct viral genotypes (Fig. 5).
 KBV presence was confirmed in New Zealand (n = 5/33) and England (n = 1/16.
 Percentage cover of sequences was 100% with identity of 96-99% (n = 6).
 These samples had a comparatively low strain diversity with only two KBV genotypes sampled.
-Four of the New Zealand samples and one English sample were the same haplotype; while the second haplotype was discovered once in Northland, New Zealand (Fig. 5).
+Four of the New Zealand samples and the one English sample were the same haplotype; while the second haplotype was discovered once in Northland, New Zealand (Fig. 5).
 IAPV presence was only confirmed once (n = 1/31) in a sample from France, which was part of our European population.
 Percentage cover of the sequence was 99% with identity of 98%.
 Our sequence formed a distinct branch relative to the ABPV and KBV samples (Fig. 5).